Skip to main content

 • Valid Australia Post account with international shipping enabled

-• Product information including HS codes and country of origin
+• Product information including HS codes and country of origin (these are prefilled from your Shopify product details when available—see HS code and country of origin below)

 • Export documentation for high-value shipments